ParadiseSS13/Paradise/nano/README.md

 In order to build an un-minified version of NanoUI, you may simply run `gulp` in the `nanoui` directory.
-However, this should only be used while testing, and you should run the command `gulp --min` before commiting changes, in order to produce minified JavaScript.
+However, this should only be used while testing, and you should run the command `export NODE_ENV=production; gulp` before commiting changes, in order to produce minified JavaScript.